usds/SME-QA-Website/pages/phases/job-announcement.md

 section: hiring-phases
 title: Job announcement
 sidenav: hiring-phases
+intro: In this phase you will craft and post a job announcement.
+The job announcement allows the applicants to know what the job is about.
+roles: [Human Resources]
+duration: 6 hours
 ---

 <p class="usa-intro">
-  In this phase you will craft and post a job announcement.
-The job announcement allows the applicants to know what the job is about.
+  {{ page.intro }}
 </p>

 <div class="chp-toolkit">